jempe/spy_camera/README.md

-# spy_camera
+# Spy Camera
-How to make a simple but powerful spy camera.
-All you need is a webcam, Golang, and OpenCV.
+This repo will help you to turn your PC into a surveillance camera.
+With this setup, you'll be able to monitor & record activities remotely.
+When movement is detected, it will save a video to your hard disk.

+#Requisites
+GoCV